-The thesis work for honor students is designed to encourage creative thinking and to stimulate individual research.
-Interested students should decide upon a thesis project as early as possible in the junior year so that adequate attention may be given to the project.
-In order to be eligible to apply to write a thesis, a student must have achieved a cumulative grade point average of at least 3.25 based upon all courses completed at Carroll
+Interested students should decide upon a thesis topic as early as possible in the junior year so that adequate attention may be given to the project.
+In order to be eligible to apply to write a thesis, a student must have achieved a cumulative grade point average of at least 3.25 based upon all courses attempted at Carroll College.